 Group 1 and 2 projects were analyzed using the C2VSimTM model under the 50-year projected conditions.
 Two scenarios were simulated, Scenario 1 includes three urban and municipal projects and Scenario 2 adds agriculturally based in-lieu and direct recharge projects to Scenario 1.
-Scenario 1 projects are expected to reduce net groundwater pumping in the Subbasin by 13,700 AFY and will reduce the annual groundwater storage deficit by 1,500 AFY, from 11,000 AFY under Baseline conditions to 9,500 AFY under Scenario 1.
-Scenario 2 projects are expected to reduce groundwater pumping by 44,000 AFY and will reduce the annual groundwater storage deficit by 12,400 AFY, resulting in a net positive change in storage of 1,400 AFY.
+Scenario 1 projects-C2VSimTM modeling results of Group 1 and Group 2 Projects indicate that Projects developed for near-term implementation are expected to reduce net groundwater pumpingbe sufficient in the Subbasin for reaching its sustainability goal.
+However, the GSAs understand that assumptions used in the Subbasin by 13,700 AFY and will reduce the annual groundwater storage deficit by 1,500 AFY,modeling may differ from 11,000 AFY under actualBaseline conditions to 9,500 AFY under Scenario 1.
+Scenario 2 projects are expected to reduce groundwater pumping by 44,000 AFY and will reduce the annual groundwater storage deficit by 12,400 AFY, resulting in.
+As a net positive change in storage of 1,400 AFY.-result, the GSAs have begun developing Management Actions that will be implemented to arrest groundwater level declines by 2027 and raise groundwater levels after 2027.

 Modeling analyses demonstrated the ability of Groups 1 and 2 GSP projects to meet the sustainable management criteria developed in Chapter 6 of the GSP.
-Modeling of representative monitoring sites indicate that undesirable results can be avoided over the 50-year implementation and planning horizon.
+Modeling of representative monitoring sites indicate that undesirable results can be avoided over the 50 year GSP implementation and planning horizon.
 Results indicate that through regional cooperation and the commitment of project beneficiaries, groundwater sustainability can be achieved in the Modesto Subbasin without demand management.
 Nonetheless, demand management is provided in the GSP as a backstop to avoid undesirable results in the future.

-GSP implementation will begin immediately after the GSP is submitted in January 2022.
-Annual reports will be submitted by April 1 of each year following GSP adoption.
+GSP implementation will beginbegan immediately after the GSP iswas submitted in January 2022.
+Annual reports have been and will continue to be submitted by April 1 of each year following GSP adoption.
 Every five years, GSPs will be evaluated with respect to their progress in meeting sustainability goals.
 Additional implementation activities are described in Chapter 9.